Up and Vanished: History

 In 2016, documentary filmmaker Payne Lindsey of Tenderfoot TV studios began researching the Tara Grinstead cold case as a possibility for a new film.
 Lindsey became aware of Tara Grinstead's case because of its reputation as the largest case file in Georgia state history, but he also soon discovered that his grandmother's friend was one of the last people to see Tara alive.
 Inspired by the popular NPR podcast Serial, Lindsey recorded his research in a podcast style format detailing the specifics of the case, as well as interviews with key witnesses.
 The podcast, Up and Vanished, premiered on Apple Podcasts and the show's website, upandvanished.com, on August 7, 2016.
 Soon after the podcast's release it made the top charts and began receiving attention and notoriety within the small Ocilla, Georgia community.
 The podcast is credited with reigniting the discussion on the case after it sat dormant for twelve years.
 In the statement by the Georgia Bureau of Investigation announcing the arrest of Ryan Alexander Duke in connection to the murder, the GBI's spokesperson thanked the media for keeping the public interested in the case.

 In 2018, Up and Vanished began to publish a second season dedicated to the 2016 disappearance of Kristal Reisinger.
 A young mother, Kristal went missing in Crestone, Colorado, during a full moon drum circle.
 Crestone is considered a spiritual center for new age religion.
-While Saguache County Sheriff's Office opened a missing persons case, as time passes, the case has not publicly announced new leads.
-Developments in 2017 have led the investigators to believe foul play is involved in the likely death of Kristal Reisinger.
+While Saguache County Sheriff's Office opened a missing persons case, as time passed, the case had not publicly announced new leads.
+Developments in 2017 had led the investigators to believe foul play was involved in the likely death of Kristal Reisinger.
 In late September 2018, the Reisinger case was handed from Saguache County Sheriff's Office to the Colorado Bureau of Investigation.
-While season 2 of Up and Vanished went on an unannounced hiatus late 2019, host Payne Lindsey has stated that he's continued to investigate the case and has been documenting the whole time.
+While season 2 of Up and Vanished went on an unannounced hiatus late 2019, host Payne Lindsey has stated that he had continued to investigate the case and had been documenting the whole time.

 In 2021, Up and Vanished began a third season dedicated to the disappearance of Ashley Loring HeavyRunner.